 The early weeks of the wet season are still sweltering, with rainfall coming in short spurts at night and early morning.
 Lush foliage emerges and majestic waterfalls once again flow freely by July.
 As the rainy season continues into August and September, the downpours get heavier and more frequent.
-Traveling to remote regions can be a challenge during this time with many roads impassable.
-October is significantly drier and an excellent time to visit Laos with mild weather and flourishing landscapes before the tourist rush of the dry season.
+Traveling to remote regions can be a challenge during this time as many roads are impassable.
+October is significantly drier and an excellent time to visit Laos before the tourist rush given its mild weather and flourishing landscapes.

-During the wet season, key festivals in Laos include the Lao Rocket Festival (May, June, and July) and the Boun Ok Phansa’s Lai Heau Fai (Festival of Lights) & Boat Racing Festival (October).
+During the wet season, the main festivals are the Lao Rocket Festival (May, June, and July), the Boun Ok Phansa’s Lai Heau Fai (Festival of Lights), and the Boat Racing Festival (October).

 Dry season (November-April)

 The dry season in Laos spans from November to April, with the cooler temperatures of the rainy season gradually increasing every month until the hot season peaks in April.
 Average temperatures in Vientiane go from the low 70s°F in January to the mid-80s in April.
 Further south, temperatures can spike as high as 100°F.